Best Careers for the Future: 51 Jobs for 2025 and Way Beyond!

 Cultural, Demographic, and Economic Changes

 Technology is probably the strongest force that will influence the labor markets of tomorrow, but many other factors will play major roles too.
 For example, in much of the developed world, the population is rapidly aging.
-By 2050, the number of people on Earth over the age of 60 is anticipated to more than double.
-And the number of people over the age of 80 is expected to more than triple.4 But technology may continue to extend our lifespans, which will amplify that already-significant trend.
+United Nations data indicates that between 2020 and 2050, the number of people on Earth over the age of 60 is anticipated to almost double.
+And the number of people over the age of 80 is expected to nearly triple.
+But technology may continue to extend our lifespans, which will amplify that already-significant trend.

 Aside from human aging and longevity, the future is also likely to be transformed by factors such as the growing "sharing economy," the rise of freelance and project-based work, the expanded use of blockchain technology for economic transactions, and an exponential increase in data collection related to almost all areas of our lives.